What Are Good Skills To Put On A Resume

 A project management skill shows employers that you are a competent candidate who can manage a group and divide tasks among members.

-A project manager must have proficiency in technical reporting, skills in scheduling software, information technology knowledge, and database management.
+A project manager must have technical reporting proficiency, scheduling software skills, information technology knowledge, and database management skills.

 Engineering

-Due to the fact that engineering is a broad field, your technical skills will vary according to your area of expertise.
-It is desirable for all engineers to possess basic computer science, CAD software, statistical modeling, system design, calculus, technical reporting, as well as MathWorks MATLAB, Visual Basic, and Trimble SketchUp Pro skills.
+Because engineering is a broad field, your technical skills will vary according to your area of expertise.
+All engineers should possess basic computer science, CAD software, statistical modeling, system design, calculus, technical reporting, MathWorks MATLAB, Visual Basic, and Trimble SketchUp Pro skills.

 A common way for big businesses to manage their applicant pipeline is through Applicant Tracking Systems (ATS).
-This is the system that parses your resume right after you send your application.
-This is why it is important that you format your resume correctly ensuring employers' ATS software parses it correctly.
+This system parses your resume right after you send your application.
+You must format your resume correctly, ensuring employers' ATS software parses it correctly.
 If ATS software can parse your resume correctly, we call your resume ATS Compliant.
-ATS Compliant resumes include relevant keywords, professional skills, and work experience that matches the job description.
+ATS Compliant resumes include relevant keywords, professional skills, and work experience that match the job description.

 In Summary

-If you want that your application for the new job is answered, you must ensure your resume reflects that you are the best candidate for the job.
-Remember, the hiring manager hasn’t met you yet and your resume should speak loud and clear.
+If you want your application for the new job to be answered, you must ensure your resume reflects that you are the best candidate for the job.
+Remember, the hiring manager hasn't met you yet, and your resume should speak loudly and clearly.
 The best way to do so is by tailoring your resume with the skills from the job description.
 This helps you pass the ATS and human review as well.

-In the article, you got a comprehensive list of technical skills that are most common in almost all industries.
-Now when you know what are good skills to put on a resume and how to get them from the job description using the NextJobPro ATS tool, it is your time to shine and go get your dream job.
+In the article, you get a comprehensive list of technical skills that are most common in almost all industries.
+When you know what good skills to put on a resume and how to get them from the job description using the NextJobPro ATS tool, it is your time to shine and get your dream job.